siddiki8/ODR-api/README.md

     ```bash
     uvicorn app.main:app --reload --port 8000
     ```
     The API will be available at `http://localhost:8000`.
+Access the interactive docs at `http://localhost:8000/docs`.

 2.  **Interact via WebSocket:**
-    *   The primary endpoint is `/ws/research`.
+    *   The primary endpoint for the deep research agency is `/deep_research/ws/research`.
-    *   Connect using a WebSocket client (see `websocket_client.py` for an example).
+    *   Connect using a WebSocket client (see `ws_client.py` for a Python example - run with `python ws_client.py }your query here").
-    *   Send an initial JSON message matching the `ResearchRequest` schema:
+    *   Send an initial JSON message matching the `ResearchRequest` schema (`app/core/schemas.py`):
         ```json
         {
           "query": "Your research query here",
-          "planner_llm_config": null, // Optional override
+          "planner_llm_config": null, // Optional override for agent LLM settings
           "summarizer_llm_config": null, // Optional override
           "writer_llm_config": null, // Optional override
-          "max_search_tasks": null, // Optional override
+          "refiner_llm_config": null, // Optional override
-          "llm_provider": null // Optional override ('google', 'openrouter', etc.)
+          // Other config overrides from DeepResearchConfig can go here
+          "max_search_tasks": null
         }
         ```
-    *   Receive JSON status updates:
+    *   Receive JSON status updates conforming to the structure in `websocket_guide.md`:
         ```json
         {
-          "step": "STEP_NAME", // e.g., "PLANNING", "SEARCHING", "PROCESSING", "WRITING", "REFINING", "COMPLETE", "ERROR"
+          "step": "STEP_NAME", // e.g., "PLANNING", "SEARCHING", "RANKING", "PROCESSING", "WRITING", "REFINING", "FINALIZING", "COMPLETE", "ERROR"
-          "status": "STATUS", // e.g., "START", "IN_PROGRESS", "END", "SUCCESS", "ERROR", "WARNING"
+          "status": "STATUS", // e.g., "START", "END", "IN_PROGRESS", "SUCCESS", "ERROR", "WARNING", "INFO"
           "message": "Human-readable status message",
-          "details": { ... } // Optional dictionary with extra context
+          "details": { ... } // Optional dictionary with context (structure varies)
         }
         ```
-    *   The final message will have `step: "COMPLETE"` (or `step: "ERROR"`) and include the full report and usage statistics in the `details` field upon success.
+    *   The final success message (`step: "COMPLETE", status: "END"`) includes final usage statistics in `details`.
+The actual report content is sent earlier in the `step: "FINALIZING", status: "END"` message's `details`.

-3.  **Deprecated Endpoint:**
+3.  **Other Endpoints:**
-    *   The synchronous endpoint `/research` (POST) is deprecated and will return an error message directing you to use `/ws/research`.
+    *   `/settings`: GET endpoint to view current application settings (excluding secrets).
+    *   `/tasks`: GET endpoint to list persisted tasks from Firestore.
+    *   `/tasks/{task_id}`: GET endpoint to retrieve details of a specific task.
+    *   `/tasks/stop/{task_id}`: POST endpoint to request cancellation of a running task.

-## 🤝 Contributing
+## 🤝 Contributing - Build Your Own Agents!

-Contributions are highly welcome!
-This project aims to be a robust, community-driven tool for deep research.

-**Areas for Contribution:**

-*   **Specialized Scrapers:** Adding more robust scrapers for specific high-value websites (e.g., ArXiv, PubMed, specific news sites, documentation portals) in the `app/services/scraping_utils/` directory is highly encouraged!
-*   **Agent Enhancements:** Improving planning logic, refinement strategies, or context management.
-*   **LLM Support:** Adding configurations or improving compatibility with more LLM providers via LiteLLM.
-*   **Error Handling:** Refining exception handling and reporting.
-*   **Testing:** Adding more comprehensive unit and integration tests.
-*   **Documentation:** Improving this README, adding architecture diagrams, or API documentation.
+**Contributions are highly encouraged!** This framework is designed to grow.
+Help us build a diverse ecosystem of powerful research agencies.

 **How to Contribute:**

+1.  **Add a New Agency:**
+    *   **Create Directory:** Make a new folder `app/agencies/your_agency_name/`.
+    *   **Define Components:** Inside, create `__init__.py`, `orchestrator.py`, `agents.py`, and `schemas.py`.
+Add `prompts.py` or `helpers.py` as needed.
+    *   **Implement Logic:**
+        *   Write your orchestration flow in `orchestrator.py`.
+        *   Define your agent logic in `agents.py`, leveraging LLMs and structured output via Pydantic schemas defined in `schemas.py`.
+        *   Reuse core services from `app/services/` (e.g., `SearchService`, `WebScraper`) by importing and calling them in your orchestrator or helpers.
+    *   **Define API Endpoint:** Add FastAPI routes (e.g., a WebSocket endpoint) for your new agency in `app/main.py` or by creating a dedicated router in your agency directory and including it in `app/main.py`.
+    *   **Add Configuration:** Update `app/core/config.py` if your agency requires specific settings.
+    *   **Document:** Add a README or update this one explaining your agency's purpose and workflow.
+2.  **Add a New Service:**
+    *   Create a new module or directory under `app/services/` (for general services) or potentially `app/agencies/services/` (if strongly tied to agent concepts like ranking).
+    *   Implement your service logic (e.g., connecting to a new search API, implementing a data analysis tool).
+    *   Ensure it's easily callable, ideally stateless, and potentially asynchronous.
+    *   Add necessary configuration to `app/core/config.py`.
+3.  **Enhance Existing Components:** Improve agents, services, error handling, add tests, or refine documentation.

+**General Contribution Steps:**

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).
 3. Make your changes.
-4. Add tests for your changes.
+4. Add tests for your changes (highly recommended!).
 5. Ensure code passes linting and formatting checks (e.g., using Ruff/Black).
 6. Commit your changes (`git commit -m 'Add some feature'`).
 7. Push to the branch (`git push origin feature/your-feature-name`).
-8. Open a Pull Request.
+8. Open a Pull Request against the main repository.

-Please review the `CONTRIBUTING.md` (if available) for more detailed guidelines.
+**Other Areas for Contribution:**

+*   **LLM Support:** Improve compatibility or add configuration options for more LLM providers (especially those with strong structured output support).
+*   **Specialized Scrapers:** Add robust scrapers for specific sites or content types in `app/services/scraping_utils/`.
+*   **Error Handling & Resilience:** Refine exception handling, retries, and state management across the framework.
+*   **Testing:** Add more comprehensive unit, integration, and agent simulation tests.
+*   **Documentation:** Improve READMEs, code comments, architecture diagrams, or API documentation (`websocket_guide.md`, `firestore_schema.md`).

 ## 📜 Citation